Vindexus/mcgrules/onemoresong.md

 Dancers cannot have more than one token on them.

 ## Moving Dancers
-When moving a dancer you swap it with another dancer.
+When moving a dancer you will swap it with another dancer.
 Which dancer you swap it with will depend on the action on the song card you played.
 When moving dancers they keep any tokens they have on them.

 You cannot move a dancer off the edges of the dancefloor.